samuelebortolotti/neural-prnu-extractor/presentation/main.md

 # PRNU Extraction - Metrics
 ![Evaluation of PRNU accuracy by using ROC curve](imgs/roc.pdf){width=60%}

-# PRNU Extraction - Changes
+# PRNU Extraction - Our contribution

 The original code worked only with a specific noise extraction procedure based on Wavelet denoising.
 For our purposes, we had to change the process in order to plug in our trained model.
 Furthermore, we also created a packaged installation for pip and added it in the program requirements.